Gender Differences In Dementia Prevalence And Care

 Caregiving for someone with dementia is often associated with increased stress and depression, which may, in turn, raise the risk of dementia and mild cognitive impairment.

-Lowering dementia risk: Tips for both men and women
+Lowering the dementia risk factor: Tips for men and women

 The data above illustrates why dementia prevention strategies may be helpful for everyone, regardless of gender.
 While no single strategy can completely eliminate risk, certain lifestyle changes may lower your chances of developing dementia.
 In fact, the CDC reports that up to 40% of dementia cases may be delayed or even prevented